Top 5 Easy Ways for Teachers to engage Students in learning

 For example- While teaching Pythagoras Theorem, share the story behind its invention.

-4. Teach students self-monitoring skills- A concentrated effort to engage students in their learning helps them to maintain focus, sustain positive behaviour and grasp and retain the material.
+4. Teach students self-monitoring skills- A concentrated effort to engage students in their learning helps them to maintain focus, sustain positive behavior and grasp and retain the material.

 Children sometimes struggle with self-awareness, so they may not even realize when they’re straying off task or acting in disruptive ways.
 When children know how to regulate their behavior and work independently, they develop self-help habits to succeed.